-- C1 Show receptive (reading and listening) and productive (writing and speaking) skills in one, two or three languages to BA Honours degree standard - C2 Perform a range of communicative tasks - C3 Translate non-technical texts from and into the target language, develop competent liaison interpreting skills - C4 Make effective use of language reference materials, such as grammars, dictionaries and corpora - C5 Practice independent language learning
+- C1 Show receptive (reading and listening) and productive (writing and speaking) skills in one, two or three languages to BA Honours degree standard - C2 Perform a range of communicative tasks - C3 Translate non-technical texts from and into the target language, develop competent liaison interpreting skills - C4 Make effective use of language reference materials, such as grammars, dictionaries and corpora - C5 Practice independent language learning - Make effective use of (and appropriately reference) a wide range of information sources, including qualitative and quantitative data, library, internet and other electronic sources, and governmental and non-governmental information. - C7 (For students opting to write a year- abroad project, or a final-year dissertation or project) Undertake, and report upon, an independently conducted research exercise.

 Learning outcomes C1-2 are achieved via communicative, student-centred skills training, (e.g. developing and practising reading skills, enhancing listening skills through language laboratory work, liaison interpreting, analysing and practising different writing skills, and conducting oral discussion and presentation, both individually and as part of a team), and formal grammar instruction (e.g. guided study exercises, and use of IT resources).
 C1-2 skills may be further enhanced by delivery of specified modules in the target language.
 These skills are developed and consolidated during the year abroad.
 C3 is achieved by guided translation into and out of the target language, and analysis of translation techniques; liaison interpreting in and out of the target language; reading for gist exercises; summary and evaluation of texts in the modern language, working in the modern language.
 C4-5 are achieved in the teaching of C1-3, and further enhanced by study skills sessions as detailed in section 13 (below).
 Self-access language learning is also encouraged in order to further both C4 and C5.
+C6 is developed through lecture and seminar preparation, lectures, seminars, exercises, individual and group presentations, debates across all modules.